NEWS & EVENTS

 Room 13

-Book group will meet to discuss THE ALCHEMIST by Paulo Coelho .
+Book group will meet for their annual planning meeting.
 All readers are welcome!

 Questions?
 Contact Charlotte Hubbard.